 Pedersen has music directed for many well-known television stars including Gary Sandy (WKRP in Cincinnati), John McCook (The Bold and the Beautiful), David Canary (All My Children), Barbara Eden (I Dream of Jeannie), Shari Lewis and Lamb Chop, and Broadway star Rebecca Luker.
 As Artistic Director of Theatre Ten Ten, New York's oldest Off-off-Broadway Theater, he produced and music directed more than 20 productions, and has been Music Director at the Long Beach Civic Light Opera in Long Beach, Calif., the Library Theater in Warren, Pa. and the University of Michigan Opera Theatre.
 For three seasons he worked in Branson, Missouri with Eleanor Dicks as co-producer and musical supervisor for legendary country singer Mel Tillis and his daughter Pam Tillis.
 He has also served as Artistic Director of The Washington Savoyards and Associate Artistic Director of Summer Dinner Theatre at Montgomery College.

-Currently he is Head of the Music Theatre division of The Catholic University of America and the director of music at St. Paul's United Methodist Church in Kensington, MD.
+He recently retired as Head of the Music Theatre division of The Catholic University of America and currently serves as the director of music at St. Paul's United Methodist Church in Kensington, MD.